matveynator/netchan/README.md

 Machine C / Core 1 -> Task 5
 ```

-When one worker finishes, it takes the next available task.
+Each CPU core still executes ordinary sequential code.

-Fast machines naturally consume more jobs.
-Slow machines naturally consume fewer.
+The speedup comes from running many independent sequential tasks at the same time.

-So the same architecture scales first across CPU cores and then across entire computers.
+Fast machines naturally finish more tasks.
+Slow machines naturally finish fewer.

 ---

 ## Heterogeneous workers

-A distributed pool does not need identical hardware.
+A distributed worker pool does not need identical hardware.

 It may contain: